iainctduncan/papers/source/features_usage.rst

 Sending s4m a **source some-file.scm** message will load some-file.scm and set it as the main source file.
 This can be useful in cases, such as in a Max for Live device, where it may be convenient not to have to edit the Max patch to change the main file.
-(This use case is not uncommon as the commercial licenses required to *use* Max for Live and to *edit* in Max for Live are different).
+This use case is not uncommon as the commercial licenses required to *use* Max for Live and to *edit* in Max for Live are different.
 For example, one might create a device where a text box can be updated and is interpolated into a **source** message, allowing a user of the device, who may not have the ability to edit devices, to change the main file.